 Is your tumble dryer not drying laundry properly and instead leaving them damper than you’d like?
-Here’s a quick tip regarding something which could create this fault on a modern tumble dryer.
+Here’s a quick tip regarding something that could create this fault on a modern tumble dryer.
 Modern tumble dryers usually use sensors to detect the dampness of laundry inside the drum.
-However, lime in our water or cleaning agents can form a barely visible lining on the inside of the drum, and this can interfere with the readings.
+However, lime in our water, or cleaning agents can form a barely visible lining on the inside of the drum.
+This can interfere with their readings.
 The result could be that laundry can still be a little damp after drying.

-I’ve no idea how common a problem this is, and other faults can cause the same symptoms, but if your dryer appears to be working ok except it’s just leaving clothes a little damper than it used to do it’s worth thinking about this issue.
+I’ve no idea how common a problem this is.
+Bear in mind that many other faults can cause the same symptoms.
+But if your dryer appears to be working ok except it’s just leaving clothes a little damper than it used to do it’s worth thinking about this issue.
 If you suspect you could have a problem, use a vinegar-based cleaning product to wipe all around the inside of the drum and its paddles.